yilingu0094/yilingu0094.github.io/_pages/cv.md

 <center>Figure 6:  Data Flow Graph with Blockchain</center>

 After integrating blockchain with the existing system, we can find several benefits from the information flow in Figure 6 and the issues we previously discussed can be resolved.
-Every transaction is recorded on the blockchain and is traceable since the blockchain platform receives all the transaction data.
-As a result, any business may readily request access and query to all transaction records, which enhances the trust among all the parties.
-In the meanwhile, if any fraud or error occurs, all the information may be traced, allowing us to determine who should be held accountable.
+Every transaction is recorded on the blockchain and is <span style="color:DarkGoldenRod">traceable</span> since the blockchain platform receives all the transaction data.
+As a result, <span style="color:DarkGoldenRod">any</span> companies can readily request <span style="color:DarkGoldenRod">access</span> and <span style="color:DarkGoldenRod">query</span> to all transaction records, which enhances the trust among all the parties.
+In the meanwhile, if any fraud or error occurs, all the information can be traced, allowing us to determine who should be held accountable.